|Gold Coast Celebrant||Weddings||Registry Wedding||Other Ceremonies||About Natasha||Testimonials and Accolades||Gallery||Inquiry|

 If a party to an intended marriage cannot conveniently sign this notice at the time, the other party may sign the notice and give it to me.
 However in this case, the party who has not signed the notice must sign it, in my presence, before the marriage is solemnised.
 At least one of the parties to be married must sign the NOIM more than one month prior to the ceremony.

 Once you are married, as the Authorised Celebrant I will lodge the paperwork with the Registrar of Births, Deaths and Marriages (BDM) in Brisbane within 7 days of the ceremony.
-BDM estimates a waiting period of approximately 2 -4 weeks after they have received the paperwork for completed registration (although you are legally married from the moment you speak your wedding vows).
+BDM estimates a waiting period of approximately 2 -3 weeks after they have received the paperwork for completed registration (although you are legally married from the moment you speak your wedding vows).
+You can pay a priority fee for fast registration and issuing of the Official Certificate of Marriage.

 If any of the documentation (such as birth certificates and divorce certificates) are in a language other than English, it will be your responsibility to ensure they are officially translated and authorised by a person who is a legally recognised translator as accredited through NAATI National Accreditation Authority of Translators and Interpreters.
 A translator can be found in the Yellow Pages or by contacting the Australian or English Embassy in your country of residence.